adhikarinarayan/disaster_pred/README.md

-# disaster_pred
-Disaster forecast using Time series, ML algorithms using Datasets like ACLED and GDELT
+Mand Made Disaster forecast using Time series, ML algorithms with Datasets like ACLED and GDELT